 As an advanced daily healthcare company, the Lion Group will contribute to the achievement of the Sustainable Development Goals (SDGs) mainly through the realization of SDG 3, "Ensure healthy lives and promote well-being for all at all ages," through its products and services.
 Through the Vision2030 long-term strategic framework, Lion will contribute to the realization of a sustainable society in line with the SDGs.

-- Promoting oral care habits

-Establishing cleanliness and hygier

-- Establishing cleanliness and hygiene habits
+- Promoting oral care habits - Establishing cleanliness and hygiene habits